An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Introduction

 \section{Introduction}

-We are interested in generalizations of Online Convex Optimization (OCO) to problems in which constraints are imposed---generalizations which we refer to as Constrained Online Convex Optimization (COCO).
-Recall the standard formulation of OCO~\citep{orabona2019modern, hazan2023introduction}: At each round $t$, a learner makes a decision $x_t\in \cset$, receives a loss function $f_t$ from the environment, and suffers the loss $f_t(x_t)$.
+We are interested in generalizations of Online Convex Optimization (OCO) to problems in which constraints are imposed but can be violated ---generalizations which are referred to as Constrained Online Convex Optimization (COCO).
+Recall the standard formulation of OCO~\citep{orabona2019modern, hazan2023introduction}: At each round $t$, a learner makes a decision $x_t\in \cset$, receives a convex loss function $f_t$ from the environment, and suffers the loss $f_t(x_t)$.
 The goal of the learner is to minimize the cumulative loss $\sum_{t=1}^T f_t(x_t)$.
-In COCO, the learner additionally must attempt to satisfy a (potentially adversarial) constraint of the form $g_t(x_t) \leq 0$ at every time step.
-The learner observes $g_t$ only after selecting $x_t$, and cannot always satisfy the constraint exactly but can hope to have a small cumulative constraint violation.
-In the adversarial setting it is not viable to seek absolute minima of the cumulative loss, and the problem is generally formulated in terms of obtaining a sublinear \textit{Regret}---the difference between the learner's cumulative loss and the cumulative loss of a fixed decision.
-Having a sublinear regret means that we perform as well as the best action in hindsight.
-In the COCO problem we also aim to ensure small cumulative constraint violation.
+The COCO framework imposes an additional requirement on the learner: meeting a potentially adversarial convex constraint of the form $g_t(x_t)\leq 0$ at every time step.
+The learner observes $g_t$ only after selecting $x_t$, and cannot always satisfy the constraint exactly but can hope to have a small cumulative constraint violation $\sum_{t=1}^T \max(g_t(x_t), 0)$.
+In the adversarial setting, it is not viable to seek absolute minima of the cumulative loss, and the problem is generally formulated in terms of obtaining a sublinear \textit{Static Regret}---the difference between the learner's cumulative loss and the cumulative loss of a fixed oracle/decision.
+Having a sublinear regret means that, on average, we perform as well as the best action in hindsight.
+A stronger and more general objective is the \textit{Dynamic Regret} where learner's performance is benchmarked against sequences of decisions, not just fixed actions.
+In the COCO problem, we also aim to ensure a sublinear cumulative constraint violation.